kartonfarkas/api_docs/source/suite/emails/email_data.rst

 Returns all the details of an email campaign, i.e. content & attributes, including the personalized text and HTML source.

+.. note:: With using the optional raw parameter, the original URLs are displayed in html_source and text_source.

 Endpoint
 --------